JamieBort/Learning-Directory/Git/git_workflow/continuous_deployment/README.md

 ### Resources to explore

 These will be deleted when I am done with them.
 If they are of use they'll be moved to [Vetted Resources](#vetted-resources) below.
 Or a relevant file/directory in this directory.

+- [Something to consider](https://stackoverflow.com/a/30247795) as I learn look into ways to better "collaborate" with just myself.

 ### Vetted Resources